cburgmer/csscritic/README.md

 2. Register your page under test via:

-        csscritic.compare(PUT_THE_PAGE_URL_HERE);
+        csscritic.add(PUT_THE_PAGE_URL_HERE);

-3. Open the RegressionRunner.html in Firefox for the first time.
+        csscritic.execute();

-4. Follow the hint and save the resulting image as future reference.
+3. Open the RegressionRunner.html in Firefox for the first time and save the resulting image as future reference.

-5. Re-run the RegressionRunner.html and see your test passing.
+4. Re-run the RegressionRunner.html and see your test passing.
 Congratulations.

 *What do I do if my test fails?*